yangyaczz/snspeedrun/README.md

 🔐 Prepare your environment variables.

-> Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own contract address and private key.
+> Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own wallet account address and private key.

 ⛽️ You will need to get some `ETH` or `STRK` Sepolia tokens to deploy your contract to Sepolia testnet.